CyberFlameGO/svnpython/Doc/library/platform.rst

    version)`` which default to the given parameters in case the lookup fails.

-   Note that this function has intimate knowledge of how different libc versions add symbols to the executable is probably only usable for executables compiled using :program:`gcc`.
+   Note that this function has intimate knowledge of how different libc versions add symbols to the executable is probably only useable for executables compiled using :program:`gcc`.

    The file is read and scanned in chunks of *chunksize* bytes.